글로벌 증시, 8,000 돌파 후 급락한 KOSPI와 시장 동향

 | 🇩🇪 Germany | DAX | — | ▼ | ▼ Decline |

-🇰🇷 South Korean Market
+🇰🇷 Korean Market

-KOSPI / KOSDAQ Overview
+KOSPI / KOSDAQ Summary

-On May 14, the KOSPI closed at 7,981 (+1.75%), with Samsung Electronics nearing the 300,000 KRW mark at 296,000 KRW.
-The mood reversed completely the next day.
+On May 14, the KOSPI had closed at 7,981 (+1.75%), with Samsung Electronics rising to 296,000 KRW, nearly hitting the 300,000 KRW mark.
+The atmosphere reversed completely the next day.

-Flow Trends (as of May 15)
+Flows (As of May 15)

-- Institutions: Net selling (joining foreign pressure)
+- Institutions: Net selling (Joining the foreign sell-off).

-Leading Sectors & Stocks
+Key Sectors & Stocks

 🇺🇸 U.S. Market

-Indices Closing (May 15)
+Three Major Indices (May 15)

 🌏 Asian & European Markets